February 1, 2026 (5mo ago)

 | Password protection | Not included | Pro+ only |

-In our testing, a Next.js marketing site with images averaged 2.5MB per page load — meaning Netlify's 100GB free bandwidth supports roughly 40,000 page views per month.
-That sounds like a lot until a single blog post hits Hacker News.
+A Next.js marketing site with images averages 2.5MB per page load — meaning Netlify's 100GB free bandwidth supports roughly 40,000 page views per month.

 A moderately successful product launch can generate 10,000–20,000 visitors in a day.
 At 2.5MB per page view, that's 25–50GB burned in 24 hours.
 You'd exhaust your entire monthly bandwidth allowance in two to four days of sustained traffic.

-Netlify's Pro tier starts at $19 per team member per month — and that's before bandwidth overages, which run $55 per 100GB.
-For teams larger than two developers, per-seat pricing compounds quickly.
+Netlify's Pro tier starts at $19 per team member per month — and that's before bandwidth overages.
+See Netlify's pricing page for current rates as they may change.

 | Tier | Monthly Cost | Bandwidth | Build Minutes | Functions |